tamagoz/weave/site/operational-guide/tasks.md

   reset` - for example due to a hardware failure or other unplanned termination

+In some cases you may already be aware of the problem, as you were unable to execute `weave reset` successfully or because you know through other channels that the host has died - in these cases you can proceed straight to the section on reclaiming lost space.

+However in some scenarios (for example when using autoscaling and spot-instances that can be destroyed without notice) it may not be obvious that space has been lost, in which case you can check for it periodically with the following command on any peer:

+    weave status ipam

+This will list the names of unreachable peers; if you are satisifed that they are truly gone, rather than temporarily unreachable due to a partition, you can reclaim their space by following the advice in the next section.

+## Reclaiming Lost IPAM Space

-In either case the remaining peers will all consider the dead peer's address space to be unavailable even after it has remained unreachable for prolonged periods; there is no universally applicable time limit after which a peer could decide unilaterally that it is safe to appropriate the space for itself, and so an adminstrative action is required to reclaim it.
+When a peer dies unexpectedly the remaining peers will consider its address space to be unavailable even after it has remained unreachable for prolonged periods; there is no universally applicable time limit after which one of the remaining peers could decide unilaterally that it is safe to appropriate the space for itself, and so an adminstrative action is required to reclaim it.

 The `weave rmpeer` command is provided to perform this task, and must be executed on one of the remaining peers.
 That peer will take